Surface Water and Sewers

 - To encourage community involvement and participation in watershed stewardship

-Why is managing storm and surface waters so important?
+Why is managing storm and surface waters important?

-Managing stormwater and surface water protects and improves the quality of our lakes, streams & rivers and helps to control flooding.
+Managing stormwater and surface water protects and improves the quality of the Mississippi River, and the lakes and creeks of Minneapolis, as well as helping to control flooding.

 - Stormwater Utility Fee

-- Erosion and Sediment Control for Land-Disturbing Activities
+- Chapter 52: Erosion and Sediment Control for Land-Disturbing Activities